vpcarroll15/personal/music/reviews/belakor/of_breath_and_bone.md

 mastered.
 The color palette feels brighter.

 Really, all I have to say is that I am glad that this band continued to produce music at such a high level!
+(Also, the album cover definitely merits a 3/3.
+It's mesmerizing.)